COME TO THE OUTBACK AND LEARN ABOUT BILBIES

 Releasing captive bilbies

-Once the area inside the Bilby Fence is free from feral cats, further preparations for the re-release of captive bred bilbies can begin.
+Now that the area inside the Bilby Fence is free from feral cats, further preparations for the re-release of captive bred bilbies are in full swing.

 Bilby Tracks eNews